 Most manufacturers realize if they had the right data they could improve their manufacturing operations.
-Every manufacturing company wants to make a high quality product, as quickly and cost effectively as they can.
-Having the right data on production processes can help improve quality, update and increase throughput.
+But, how?
+Every manufacturing company wants to make a high-quality product, as quickly, and cost-effectively as they can.
+Having the right data on production processes can help improve quality, update, and increase throughput.

-Below we will discuss what Tableau is and what it is not and do the same thing with a Manufacturing Analytics application like SensrTrx.
+Below we will discuss what Tableau is and what it is not, as well as do the same with a manufacturing analytics solution like SensrTrx.

 What is Manufacturing Analytics?

-As its name suggests it is an analytics application that helps customers understand their data but it goes beyond that.
-A true Manufacturing Analytics application must do the following:
+As its name suggests, manufacturing analytics is an application that helps customers understand their data and beyond.
+A true manufacturing analytics application must do the following:

-A Manufacturing Analytics system, like SensrTrx, must have the ability to collect data directly from equipment on the factory floor.
+A manufacturing analytics system, like SensrTrx, must have the ability to collect data directly from the equipment on the factory floor.
 It should be able to connect directly to the PLCs, sensors, or machines.
 With connection and input from people on the line, it should extract meaningful information.

 Clean & Contextualize Data

-As the data is ingested context of what department, facility, shift, product, team, operator and production line, etc. this data is associated with is added.
-Additionally, the reasons why a part was scraped or why a line was down can be added to help with analysis.
+As the data is ingested, context is added.
+Additionally, the reasons why a part was scraped or why a line was down can be added to help with root cause analysis.
 Without context the data is meaningless.

 Calculate Manufacturing KPIs